rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudimages-api.rst

 correspond to the information available on the Cloud Control Panel.

 In the
-:rax-docs:`Getting Started Guide for the Cloud Images API <images/api/v2/ci-gettingstarted>`, you can see an example of
-:rax-docs:`obtaining a list of images by using the cURL command-line interface (CLI)
+:rax-docs:`Getting Started Guide for the Cloud Images <cloud-images/v2/getting-started/>`, you can see an example with the cURL command-line interface (CLI) for :rax-docs:`Listing images
-<images/api/v2/ci-gettingstarted/content/list-images.html>`.
+<cloud-images/v2/getting-started/use-images/#listing-images>`.

 Learn about Cloud Images in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^